 The answer is no, if you’re under the age of 65.
-Anyone under the age of 65 can make super contributions whether they are working, rearing children, looking after a sick partner, recovering from illness or on an extended holiday.
+An Australian under the age of 65 can make super contributions whether they are working, rearing children, looking after a sick partner, recovering from illness, or on an extended holiday.

 If you are aged 65 or over then you must satisfy a work test if you’re seeking to make super contributions.
 You must be gainfully employed for at least 40 hours in a consecutive 30-day period in the year in which you make the super contribution.
-For more information on working in retirement, see the following SuperGuide articles:
+For more information on working in retirement, see the special SuperGuide sections Working in retirement and Turning 65 and super.

-- I’m retired.
-Can I make super contributions?
+- Who can now make tax-deductible super contributions?